 The IRS is imposing more underpayment penalties on taxpayers than ever.
 The most recent figures show that 10 million people are billed for underpayments every year.
 State and local tax authorities also place a burden on citizens that fall behind on their tax payments.

 Interest rates and penalties on tax underpayments can be substantial.
-You can often save money by taking out a home equity loan to pay them off, because your mortgage interest rate will usually be lower than the rate charged by the IRS or your local tax authority.
-The opportunity cost of restructuring your debt with a home-equity loan will be lower if you refinance your property at a lower interest-rate.
+You can often save money by taking out a home equity loan to pay them off.
+Your mortgage interest rate will usually be lower than the rate charged by the IRS or your local tax authority.
+The opportunity cost of restructuring your debt with a mortgage refinance will be lower if you refinance your property at a lower interest-rate.

 Do you have more than one lien on your property?
-You might be able to consolidate them by refinancing.
+You might be able to consolidate them by refinancing two mortgage loans into one mortgage loan.
+Do this can reduce your monthly mortgage payment and lower your interest rate.

 There are many reasons homeowners choose to refinance their mortgages.
-It is important to work with the right company to get the best possible rates.
-Check current mortgage rates without impacting your credit or Contact Us to learn more about your refinancing options!
+It is important to work with the right mortgage company to get the best possible rates.
+Check current mortgage rates, or request a loan summary without impacting your credit.
+Contact Us to learn more about your refinancing options!